\(\renewcommand\AA{\text{Å}}\)

 instfile (str) – name of instrument parameter file

-• instLines (list) – strings from GSAS-II parameter file; can be concatenated with ‘;’
+instLines (list) – contents of GSAS-II parameter file as a list of str; N.B. lines can be concatenated with ‘;’

-Inst instrument parameter dict if OK, or str: Error message if failed
+Either an instrument parameter dict if OK, or an Error message (str) if read failed

 Read a GSAS (old) instrument parameter file